-These are 7 items that I sweaaaaar by.
+These are seven items that I sweaaaaar by.
 They’ll greatly improve your trip and I’m not going to shut up till you get them – and they’re helpful no matter how long the trip or your destination!
-Also: none of them cost more than $50 and two are free.

 7 travel tools that, no, seriously, just go get them already